January 28, 2021- Listening to Seth Walker’s “Leap Of Faith.”

 So a blog might be a solution.
 My friends have them.
 Janice, Mary Mikel, the Susans (Hanson and Albert).
 I am a loyal reader.
 A subscriber.
 I “take” their occasional blogs, as folks say in small towns when talking about The Paper.

 Yes.
 If you are reading this, you probably know that I spent a long time as a journalist, photographer and jill-of-all-trades.
-I was the Features Editor at an almost daily newspaper.
-Actually called the Neighbors Editor (which was a step up from Women’s Editor, but I kind of wanted to sound a little more uptown than that.
+I spent about a decade as the Features Editor at an almost daily newspaper.
+Actually when I took the job, I was called the Neighbors Editor (which management thought was a modern-day step up from Women’s Editor, but I kind of wanted to sound a little more uptown than that, and since I designed my own section, as part of the small-town newspaper job, I changed it from Neighbors to Features and no one noticed, or minded if they did.

-That was sort of like writing a blog.
-In addition to posting the engagement announcements and editing submitted wedding write-ups (who knew Alencon lace could be spelled so many different ways), and getting the obituaries in on time, I had free rein with filling the rest of the section.
+That job was sort of like writing a blog or a multipage gossip column.
+In addition to posting the engagement announcements and editing submitted wedding write-ups (who knew Alencon lace could be spelled so many different ways), and getting the obituaries in on time*, I had free rein with filling the rest of the section.
 And so we wrote to amuse ourselves, and garnered a few loyal readers and some state and national writing awards along the way in spite of ourselves.

 I left that gig to take a dream job as editor of an edgy alternative newsmagazine.
 Politics, entertainment and social commentary was the order of the day.
 It really was the best of times, great staff, incredible writers (including the gang who came with me from the almost daily) and an appreciative publisher who savored every word.
 After a while, the economy sunk that paper and began hitting print journalism in general.
-I fell into a municipal grant-writing job which led to the most unlikely day-job that I hold today.
-(I will blog about this unlikely match sometime, so watch for details).
+I fell into the most unlikely day-job.
+(Stop The Shooting, April, 2011)

 Somewhere along the line, I quit having deadlines for writing off on tangents and rambling about whatever crossed my desk or my mind.
 And I miss it.